Welcome to Reception 2025 - 2026!

 Every Friday at 1:15pm

-Each week one child will be selected to take home our 'golden unique-you box' and bring it back on Friday ready for small class celebration of being unique.
+Each week one child will be selected to take home our 'unique-you box' and bring it back on Friday ready for small class celebration of being unique.
 We would like children to carefully consider items that they would like to share with the class to reflect their unique characteristics, likes, dislikes, interests and skills.
 These could be photographs, certificates or items that are meaningful to the children.
 Children are encouraged to share what they have brought in and to talk about what make them 'them!'.
 The class are always very keen to ask questions and have their turn!

 Outside gates open at 8:35am